yochaigal/cairn/wip/2e/setting-seeds.md

 - If there are any "blank" areas, roll a d6 anywhere and assign terrain, or just pick one.
 - Remove each die, noting the face up result according to the [Terrain Die Drop Table](#terrain-die-drop-table) on the page.
 For example, the number 4 would indicate a Lair, denoted by the letter "L" on the page.
 - Roll on the [Terrain](#terrain) table below for each terrain type, noting the results in the map.

-Then answer the following questions:
-- How does the region's terrain effect the people that live here?
-- What would draw people to this region?
-What keeps them there?

 #### Terrain